 3 Meditations to Try

-Below I’ve outlined three of my favourites.
+Below I’ve outlined three of my favorites.
 Try one next time you’re at work.
 See if you feel more connected.

 This is taken from the book, The Healing Power of the Breath.
 The exercise involves lengthening each breath by a count of five, which equates to about five breaths per minute.
 This rate is known as the “resonant rate,” where, for most people, heart rate variability (a measure of the activity of the parasympathetic nervous system) is at an optimal level.
 Start at three and build up to five: